Command Reference

 Interactive Prompts

-- name: Command name (defaults to current directory name)
+- name: Command/plugin name (defaults to current directory name)

 - version: Semantic version (defaults to “1.0.0”)

-- description: Brief description of what your command does
+- description: Brief description of what your command/plugin does

 - author: Your name or organization